TheCuteOwl/Trap-Stealer/README.md

 New update added:

+V2.2 Make it even more faster (0.5 too)

 V2.1 Make it a little bit faster (by 0.5s)

 V2.0 Just make it a little smaller

 V1.9.5 0 VirustTotal Detection without any obfuscator (already in 1.9) update